-A great recipe for Fig Pepper Jelly made with fresh figs, jalapeno peppers, and warm honey for a perfect blend of sweet heat.
+This Fig Pepper Jelly is made with fresh figs, jalapeno peppers, and warm honey for a perfect blend of sweet heat.
 This is not your regular fig jam.
-It can be a topping for soft cheese to serve with crackers, a glaze for meats, a dip for fresh fruits, or warmed up and poured over ice cream.
+It's not just to stuff in a biscuit but to top softened cream cheese and serve with crackers, as a glaze for meats, a dip for fresh fruits, or warmed up and poured over ice cream.

 Figs are in season in southeast Arkansas in July, and that's the time for eating, jelly-making, and baking with fresh figs. This summer-time fruit is my favorite, and I am happiest eating it from my very own tree.

 You can also freeze this fresh fruit to prepare later.
-First, rinse or soak them with a little baking soda, then c them to dry by spreading them on a towel before freezing them in a plastic zip-top bag.
-They will keep up to a year in the freezer.
+First, rinse or soak them with a little baking soda, then allow them to dry by spreading them on a towel before freezing them in a plastic zip-top bag.
+They will keep in the freezer for up to a year.

 Jump to: